microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/applications-api-overview.md

 In Microsoft Entra, an application is defined by an **application** object and a **service principal** object.
 There's only one application object for your application across Microsoft Entra, but there can be multiple service principal objects for your application.

-The application object resides in the home tenant where the app was registered.
-A service principal is created in every tenant where the app is installed and used, including the home tenant.
+The application object is located in the tenant where the app was registered.
+A service principal is created in every tenant where the app is installed and used, including the tenant where the app is registered.
 For more information, see [Application and service principal objects in Microsoft Entra ID](/entra/identity-platform/app-objects-and-service-principals).

 In Microsoft Graph, an application is represented by the [application resource type](application.md) and a service principal is represented by the [servicePrincipal resource type](serviceprincipal.md).
 The details of the two objects can be accessed on the Microsoft Entra admin center through the **Identity** > **Applications** > **App registrations** and **Identity** > **Applications** > **Enterprise applications** menus respectively.

 ## API use cases for managing applications

-The following API use cases are supported for managing applications through the [application resource type](../resources/application.md) in Microsoft Graph:
+The following API use cases are supported for managing applications through the [application resource type](../resources/application.md) in Microsoft Graph.

 | Use cases | API operations |
 |--|--|